jconstable/SimpleXSR/README.md

 These behaviours store only references to Objects within the same Scene, as well as string and integer data used to resolve links at runtime.
 A single link requires ~500bytes of memory total.

+At runtime, when CrossSceneReferenceLocator and CrossSceneReferenceResolver Awake(), they will register with a Singleton manager that attempts to establish links.
+These links will be given to the automatically generated class, which handles field value assignment.

 ## Troubleshooting
 If you are encountering issues with your references saving, you can enable more inspector functionality by adding the SIMPLE_CROSS_SCENE_REFERENCES_DEBUG define to your Player's scripting defines.